lxhom/gaming.github.io/_posts/2021-10-08-Disable-Telemetry.md

 ### Disable Telemetry
 1. Open the app (again)
-2. Click on the "TELEMTRY" button
+2. Click on the "TELEMETRY" button
 3. Select "OK"

 ### That's all